 Another private-island pad with pedigree is Coral Caye in Belize, from director-turned-hotelier Francis Ford Coppola.
 The auteur already has a string of rustic-chic hotels in Guatemala, Buenos Aires, Basilicata and mainland Belize, but Coppola’s latest property is his most exclusive yet: a private-island retreat among the cayes of the Unesco-listed Belize Barrier Reef.
 Get the band back together in the Great House with free-to-use instruments, kick back on the island’s mangrove-fringed beaches and then crash out in one of two tropical cottages, where hammock-strung decks point towards the sea.
 To explore the life aquatic, hire the island’s private boat for visits to nearby islands or scuba dive from Turtle Inn’s PADI-certified base, keeping an eye out for whale sharks which visit between March and June.

 Next, let’s cruise over to Indonesia, where the ‘Secret Gilis’ – a string of lesser-known islands off the southern coast of Lombok – have recently welcomed exclusive-use Villa Selalu.
-Raised on the rainforested slopes of Gili Gede, the four-bedroom villa offers art-strewn interiors, a live-in team of staff, an infinity pool, a private beach and the whole island to yourself.
+Raised on the rainforested slopes of Gili Gede, the four-bedroom villa offers art-strewn interiors, a live-in team of staff, an infinity pool and a private beach.
 Alternatively, cast your eyes over to the coral-rich Anambas archipelago where Bawah Island is set around a trio of blue lagoons with 35 standalone suites.
 If you’re wondering how you’ll keep entertained, there are 13 beaches, a spa, an open-air cinema and a host of watersports to try.
 By night, grab one of the beachside swings at the Boat House to dine with your toes in the sand.